 Due to urban growth, the land where the colonies sit has increased in value and become highly sought after for property expansion.

 The people living in the colonies are under threat of eviction with no income and nowhere to live.

-We actively work with national and state networks of people affected by leprosy and disability in India and Bangladesh.
+We actively work with national and state networks of people affected by leprosy and disability in India and Bangladesh and Zimbabwe.

 In Bangladesh we support networks of people living with disabilities to advocate for their own rights, teaching them about their basic human rights and finding them opportunities to directly meet with government representatives and local authorities.